clemsonacm/presentations/sources/linux/linux.md

 ## Coming up

 1. What's up with Linux?
-2. The linux file system
+2. The Linux file system
 3. Terminal Power
 4. Getting owned by Permissions
 5. Working from Other Machines
-6. Your free webhosting at people.cs.clemson.edu
+6. Your free web hosting at people.cs.clemson.edu
 7. Wrap-up